scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 The channel *signal-to-noise ratio* (SNR), also denoted :math:`E_b/N_0`) is 7 dB.
 Note SNR is the ratio of received signal power to background noise power.
 At a  *decision depth* of 25 code symbols, all 16 paths merge to a common path, making it very likely that the probability of a bit error, is very very small.
-At lower a SNR it takes longer to see a traceback merge and errors bit errors are more likely.
+At lower a SNR, not shown here, the increased noise level makes it take longer to see a traceback merge and this is indicative of an increase in the probability of making a bit error.

 ..
     Pulse Train Power Spectral Density